RDFLib/rdflib-hdt/README.rst

 .. code-block:: bash

    # you can install using pip
-   pip install rdflib_hdt
+   pip install rdflib-hdt

    # or you can use pipenv
-   pipenv install rdflib_hdt
+   pipenv install rdflib-hdt

 Manual installation
 -------------------